chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 Idea
 ----
 For my Discovery Project for ECE Discovery Studio, I decided to start making a keyboard PCB from scratch.
-I decided to use MX style switches to promote modularity and customizability.
-MX switches are some of the more readily available keyswitches on the market, so I thought it would be easier to work with.
+I decided to use MX style switches as they were relatively easy to work with and there are tons of resources online about them.
+MX switches are some of the more readily available key switches on the market, so I thought it would be easier to find as well.
 At first, I wanted to add other peripherals such as a rotary encoder or an OLED display, but due to the complexity and time constraints of the project, I was not able to incorporate them into my design.
 I wanted the keyboard to use USB 2.0 Type C as the Type C connector is becoming more universal.
 The keyboard layout follows an 83 key layout, essentially a full size keyboard minus the numpad and three keys in the top right cluster.
 I decided to go with this project because I wanted to learn the basics of PCB design and how to use KiCAD.

 I used a couple of tutorials to help me along this project, here are the links: [ai03's Keyboard Guide](https://wiki.ai03.com/books/pcb-design), [Masterzen's Keyboard Guide](https://www.masterzen.fr/2020/05/03/designing-a-keyboard-part-1/), and [Noah Kiser's TKL Keyboard Series](https://www.youtube.com/watch?v=6Z49bynRqj8&list=PLstjCi968EZftHZSitvqiVnyZ1CbmptIB).
 Unfortunately, some of these tutorials were a bit flawed with their fundamentals, leading to a generally messy, albeit informative PCB design experience.

-Progess
+Progress
 ----
-In the first two weeks, I was able to construct a draft schematic of the microcontroller system (picture below).
-As per the tutorials, the general structure of the schematic held a microcontroller unit, voltage regulator (5V to 3.3V), a reset switch with a 5 pin header as backup, a boot switch that went with a memory chip (for boot purposes), ESD protection, crystal, decoupling capacitors, the USB 2.0 Type C Receptable, and the keyswitch matrix which involved the MX switches and their respective diodes.
-The keyswitch matrix houses all the MX switches and the rows/columns are intentionally labeled to simply IO connections with the motherboard.
+In the first two weeks, I was able to construct a draft schematic of the micro-controller system (picture below).
+As per the tutorials, the general structure of the schematic held a micro-controller unit, voltage regulator (5V to 3.3V), a reset switch with a 5 pin header as backup, a boot switch that went with a memory chip (for boot purposes), ESD protection, crystal, decoupling capacitors, the USB 2.0 Type C receptacle, and the key switch matrix which involved the MX switches and their respective diodes.
+The key switch matrix houses all the MX switches and the rows/columns are intentionally labeled to simply IO connections with the motherboard.

 Microcontroller: